 Along with serving behind the altar, Fr Michael teaches catechism classes (along with Fr Wayne) and often speaks on Evangelical-Orthodox subjects.
 Fr Michael and his wife Khouria Diane are the proud parents of Sean, parents-in-law of Erica and two grandchildren, Emily and Isaac.

 Deacon Thomas Braun and his wife Wendy have served at St Barnabas parish community 25 years, is the owner of a civil engineering company in southern California and a financial seminar speaker.
 His wife Wendy is a choir member and chanter.
 They have three children.

-Deacon Charles (George) Lehman has also served the parish since its reception into the canonical Orthodoxy in 1987.
-Dn Charles works for the LA Public Defender’s office as a para-legal in advocacy for the mentally ill.
+Deacon Charlie (George) Lehman has also served the parish since its reception into the canonical Orthodoxy in 1987.
+Deacon Charlie retired from the LA Public Defender’s office (as of Jan.
+30, 2016) where he served for 25 years as a paralegal in advocacy for the mentally ill.
 His wife Lorraine is a nurse who works with special-needs children.
 They have two children.